Error Handling

 NOT_FOUND |

-404 | The path resolved to a resource that does not exist or is not visible to this integration. |
+404 | The path resolved to a resource that does not exist or is not visible to this integration.
+Cross-tenant access intentionally returns this code, not FORBIDDEN, to avoid leaking which ids exist. |

 FORBIDDEN |